JPMorgan delivers record revenue on strength of US consumer

 Fed rate cuts this year have caused worries on Wall Street that bank profit margins will shrink.
 Dimon said last month that his bank's net interest income would come under pressure.
 JPMorgan said net interest income rose 2 percent versus a year ago to $14.4 billion as a growing balance sheet helped offset the lower interest rate environment.

-Elsewhere, market revenue surged 14 percent versus a year ago to $5.1 billion as fixed income revenue spiked 25 percent year-over-year to $3.6 billion.
+Market revenue surged 14 percent versus a year ago to $5.1 billion as fixed income revenue spiked 25 percent year-over-year to $3.6 billion.
 Equity markets revenue fell 5 percent year over year to $1.5 billion amid a slump in the bank's derivatives business.